particle-iot/docs/src/content/guide/how-to-build-a-product/manufacturing.md

 silicon manufacturers can be difficult and slow, and we strive to be friendly, communicative, and easy to deal with.
-Additionally, when you buy hardware from Particle, it includes all the necessary firmware libraries and system firmware for connecting to the Particle Device Cloud by default, simplifying your manufacturing process.
+Additionally, when you buy hardware from Particle, it includes all the necessary firmware libraries and Device OS code for connecting to the Particle Device Cloud by default, simplifying your manufacturing process.
 This option is best for low to medium volume product deployments (<50K units).

 - **Purchasing from our module manufacturer.** If your order volumes for the PØ or P1 are very large (50-100K), and you prefer to manage your own supply chain relationships, we encourage you to place an order directly to our module manufacturer.
 We are happy to provide all necessary introductions to get your purchase order submitted; please [contact sales](http://www.particle.io/sales).